Inscale's Guide to Wheelchair Weighing Scales

 What is a wheelchair scale?

-A wheelchair scale is a weighing scale that includes a large platform with ramps and handles for easy wheelchair accessibility.
+A wheelchair scale is a type of medical and health weighing scale that includes a large platform with ramps and handles for easy wheelchair accessibility.
 Wheelchair scales typically feature diamond-plate or patterned steel for grip and are portable for easy moving and storage.
 Different from wheelchair scales in design, standard chair weighing scales include a chair and armrests as part of the weighing unit.

 Why do you need a wheelchair scale?